BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-20-js-nation-react-summit-2024.md

 What we remember from this talk:

-- importance of using correct HTML elements and ARIA roles for accessibility,
+- Importance of using correct HTML elements and ARIA roles for accessibility
-- implementation of ARIA roles like `tablist`, `tab`, and `aria-selected`,
+- Implementation of ARIA roles like `tablist`, `tab`, and `aria-selected`
-- significance of keyboard navigation and ARIA states/properties in accessibility,
+- Significance of keyboard navigation and ARIA states/properties in accessibility
-- design considerations for accessibility, including using `aria-disabled` over `disabled`.
+- Design considerations for accessibility, including using `aria-disabled` over `disabled`